couchbaselabs/couchbase-mobile-tools/BUILDING.md

 # Building the `cblite` tool

 Building, for the most part, should be a fairly painless endeavor.
-There are two scripts at the root of the repo: `build.sh` (for Unix) and `build.ps1` for Windows.
+There are two scripts at the root of the repo -- `build.sh` for Linux and `build.ps1` for Windows -- and an Xcode project for macOS in the `Xcode` subdirectory.

 (In this day and age shell scripts can be used on Windows and powershell can be used on Unix, but these scripts are platform specific, to avoid annoyances with directory separate chars).